Body Implant Surgery

 For those women with perfectly straight hips (‘boy hips’) who want some curves or for those that desire more of an hourglass figure than they already have hip augmentation cannot be successfully done with any form of exercise.
 Injection fat grafting is the preferred primary method if one has enough fat to harvest.
 Unlike fat injections into the buttocks, however, hip fat injections do not fare as well in terms of volume survival for reasons not yet known.
 But despite its poor success at hip augmentation persistence I would still advice that fat injections are attempted if one has adequate fat stores to use.
 It may work for some people and, even if it doesn’t, it ‘prepares’ the hip augmentation site for implants by improving soft tissues quality.

 Currently there are no standard implants that are commercially available that are specifically made for the hips.
 There are some body implants for use in other areas that can be used as hip implants and that may work for some patients.
 But in general I prefer a custom hip implant design approach to better meet each patient’s anatomic and aesthetic needs.
 The hips are unique in that they do not have a natural shape that responds to augmentation well with circular or more cigar-shaped body implants like the buttocks or the extremities.
 They have a more complex shape that wraps around the hip area.
 While it does have a longer than wider shape it covers a broader surface area than one would think which is why it is a transitional area seen from the front of the thigh back to the buttocks.
-This anatomy combined with patient-specific aesthetic desires makes it hard to use a standard implant shape for optimal results.
+This anatomy combined with patient-specific aesthetic desires makes it hard to use other preformed body implants and have them turn out well.

 Hip implants are inserted from a superior approach using a small incision about at the level of the iliac crest.
 What makes hip implants unique is that to get the most desired shape result it has to be placed on top of the TFL fascia.
 While this works best from an aesthetic standpoint it also makes it highly prone to postoperative fluid collections (seroma) and possible implant edge reveal with significant hip flexion.